-3.2 League Championships
+3. League Championships

-- 1) League standings will be kept for the Majors and Minors divisions and above for both baseball and softball.
-No standings will be kept for AAA level in baseball and 89ers level in softball land below, actual scores will not be reflected but indicated as 1-0. - 2) Major and Minor Championships shall be determined by an end of season round robin tournament with the 2 teams with the best records from round robin play competing in a championship game. - 3) Home team shall be determined by coin flip for each tournament game. - 4) Once the tournament schedule has been determined, pitching eligibility shall be based on that schedule, regardless of breaks in the tournament due to weather, holidays, or other tournaments. - 5) The tournament schedule (seeding) for Majors and Minors shall be set by random draw. - 6) Tie-Breakers: In cases involving teams with identical records, the order of finish will be determined by the following order of precedence. - A. Head to Head record during tournament. - B. Least amount of runs allowed per inning defended during the tournament. - 7) AAA Championship tournament will be a double or triple elimination tournament dependent on the number of teams but NLLL will endeavor to provide a 3 game guarantee for the AAA level tournament. - 8) There are absolutely no ties due to weather, time limit or otherwise during the tournaments.
-See LLOR 4.10, 4.11 and 4.12.
+- 1) No standings will be kept at any level of baseball or softball. - 2) Major and Minor Championships shall be determined by an end of season round robin tournament with the 2 teams with the best records from round robin play competing in a championship game.
+If time does not allow, an alternate playoff format may be determined by the board. - 3) Home team shall be determined by coin flip for each tournament game. - 4) Once the tournament schedule has been determined, pitching eligibility shall be based on that schedule, regardless of breaks in the tournament due to weather, holidays, or other tournaments. - 5) The tournament schedule (seeding) for Majors and Minors shall be set by random draw. - 6) Tie-Breakers: In cases involving teams with identical records, the order of finish will be determined by the following order of precedence.

+- A. Head to Head record during tournament. - B. Least amount of runs allowed per inning defended during the tournament (RAID). - 7) AAA Championship tournament will be a double or triple elimination tournament dependent on the number of teams but NLLL will endeavor to provide a 3 game guarantee for the AAA level tournament. - 8) There are absolutely no ties due to weather, time limit or otherwise during the tournaments (except pool play).

-3.3 League Play
+4. League Play Calendar